VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 So far I've been showing transducers as functions that return a `reducer`, but that was just to show you idea behind them.
 These things work but the problem is they are limited.
 There are a few things that our implementation doesn't support.

-* An initialization hook: If the initial value is not provided, the transducer should have the oportunity to produce one.
+* An initialization hook: If the initial value is not provided, the transducer should have the opportunity to produce one.

 * Early termination: A transducer should be able to send a "signal" to terminate the process and return the current value processed.
 Almost like the `break` keyword in a `for` loop.